Practical Operator Sketching Framework for Accelerating Iterative Data-Driven Solutions in Inverse Problems: Introduction

-For the first time, we propose a class of deep unrolling networks based on the principles of modern stochastic first-order optimization and dimensionality-reduction, for efficiently solving imaging inverse problems.
-We develop Learned Stochastic Primal-Dual (LSPD) network, and its accelerated variant Sketched LSPD (SkLSPD) which is further empowered with the sketching approximation of products \cite{2015_Pilanci_Randomized,2016_Pilanci_Iterative,pmlr-v70-tang17a}.
-Our proposed networks can be viewed as a minibatch and sketched extension of the state-of-the-art unrolling network -- Learned Primal-Dual (LPD) network of \cite{adler2018learned}.
-Noting that the LPD is a very generic framework which takes most of the existing unrolling schemes as special cases, our acceleration schemes can be extended and applied to many other deep unrolling networks such as the ISTA-Net \cite{zhang2018ista}, ADMM-Net \cite{sun2016deep} and FISTA-Net \cite{xiang2021fista}.
+We propose an operator sketching framework for developing computationally efficient iterative data-driven reconstruction (IDR) methods, ranging from plug-and-play algorithms to deep unrolling networks based on sketching scheme which we have tailored for imaging inverse problems for massively improving efficiency.
+We first derive our operator sketching scheme and obtain a plug-and-play multi-stage sketched gradient (PnP-MS2G) algorithm.
+Comparing to state-of-the-art approaches such as PnP-SGD \citep{sun2019online}, we can observe numerically significant acceleration.
+Via applying againt our sketching framework to deep unrolling networks, we develop Learned Stochastic Primal-Dual (LSPD) network, and its accelerated variant Sketched LSPD (SkLSPD) which is further empowered with the sketching approximation of products \citep{2015_Pilanci_Randomized,2016_Pilanci_Iterative,pmlr-v70-tang17a}.
+Our proposed networks can be viewed as a minibatch and sketched extension of the state-of-the-art unrolling network -- Learned Primal-Dual (LPD) network of \citep{adler2018learned}.
+Noting that the LPD is a very generic framework which takes most of the existing unrolling schemes as special cases, our acceleration schemes can be extended and applied to many other deep unrolling networks such as the ISTA-Net \citep{zhang2018ista}, ADMM-Net \citep{sun2016deep} and FISTA-Net \citep{xiang2021fista}.